 Travel tips for visiting Ubud:

-- As there’s so much to do in Ubud, make sure you research your activities and plan out an itinerary so you don’t miss the key things to do.
-3 days is a short time and you want to see as much as possible.
+- As there’s so much to do in Ubud in 3 days, make sure you research your activities and plan out an itinerary so you don’t miss the key things to do.
+It’s a short time and you want to see as much as possible!

 - On a completely different note, Ubud is also a great place for luxury hotels and relaxation.
-Balance your itinerary with the top things you want to see, but leave at least a couple of hours each day for enjoying your hotel.
+Balance your Ubud 3 day itinerary with the top things you want to see, but leave at least a couple of hours each day for enjoying your hotel.

 - Wake up early and go to bed early to make the most out of your days.
 Nightlife isn’t as apparent as other areas of Bali so it’s recommended to make your days ‘action-packed’.

 - We’d recommend booking tours online before you arrive to secure a space and make good use of your time.
 Check out the tours on our Bali tour guide here.

 - You’ll find taxi drivers on every corner and many of them are private due to a controlled taxi company not existing on this area of the island.
 Negotiate all prices in advance and define exactly where you want to visit.
 An alternative to street taxis is an organised private driver.
 You can find a range of top reviewed drivers on Tripadvisor here.